 There are certain conclusions about the use of race and sex that follow from Title VII's text, structure, and history.
 First, Title VII generally prohibits the use of race, sex, and other protected traits in employment.
 Second, Title VII's text expressly permits the use of otherwise protected traits in certain limited circumstances, such as those involving Native Peoples, namely, what Title VII describes as "preferential treatment to Indians."
 Third, Title VII does not require any form of preferential treatment.
 Fourth, the Supreme Court has interpreted Title VII to permit employers to consider race and sex in limited circumstances as part of remedial and voluntary affirmative action plans.
-In such limited circumstances, employers may seek to remedy prior discrimination, segregated workforces, or a manifest imbalance in their workforce to attain a more balanced workforce.
-Employers may not, however, use race, sex, and other protected traits to maintain a balanced workforce, and they may not utilize quotas or engage in racial balancing.
-Fifth, Title VII prohibits race-based action unless an employer has-and can demonstrate-a strong basis in evidence that, had it not acted, it would have been liable under Title VII's disparateimpact prohibitions.
+In such limited circumstances, employers may temporarily seek to remedy prior discrimination, segregated workforces, or a manifest imbalance in their workforce to attain a more balanced workforce.
+Employers may not, however, use race, sex, and other protected traits to maintain a balanced workforce, and they may not utilize quotas or engage in racial Fifth, Title VII prohibits race-based action unless an employer has-and can demonstrate-a strong basis in evidence that, had it not acted, it would have been liable under Title VII's disparate-impact prohibitions.
 Finally, the Supreme Court has not decided whether Title VII permits employers to use race, sex, or other protected traits as part of a nonremedial affirmative action or diversity program.
-One court, the U.S. Court of Appeals for the Third Circuit, determined that Title VII does not permit an employer with a racially balanced workforce to grant a nonremedial racial preference in order to promote racial diversity.
+Several U.S. Courts of Appeals and district courts have determined that Title VII does not permit an employer with a racially balanced workforce to grant a nonremedial racial preference in order to promote racial diversity.

 Because the Supreme Court has not considered whether Title VII permits nonremedial affirmative action plans, this paper also describes the Supreme Court cases involving the Equal Protection Clause of the Fourteenth Amendment to the U.S. Constitution and Title VI of the Civil Rights Act of 1964, and the use of race in university admissions programs and by public schools.
 The Court has recognized that colleges and universities can consider race as part of a nonremedial and "holistic" approach to admissions under certain, narrow circumstances.
 However, the Court has made clear that the Fourteenth Amendment and Title VI prohibit racial balancing and racial quotas, and that any use of race must be limited in time.
-A challenge to Harvard College's admissions process is pending before the Supreme Court currently, and whatever the Court does with the Harvard case may impact or, at a minimum, inform how both the Supreme Court and other federal courts will treat nonremedial employer diversity programs.